Palaniswami lashes out at DMK, calls it opportunistic | Politics

 Palaniswami lashes out at DMK, calls it opportunistic

-Tamil Nadu Chief Minister K Palaniswami on Friday accused the opposition DMK of being ''opportunistic'' and claimed it wanted only one family to prosper.
-While AIADMK stalwarts, the late chief ministers M G Ramachandran and J Jayalalithaa had no heirs, it was the people of the state and the party supporters who were the heirs, he said at the inauguration of Amma Mini Clinic in the district.
+Tamil Nadu Chief Minister K Palaniswami on Friday accused the opposition DMK of being ''opportunistic'' and claimed that it wanted only one family to prosper.
+While AIADMK stalwarts, the late Chief Ministers M G Ramachandran and J Jayalalithaa had no heirs, it was people of the state and the party supporters who were the heirs, he said at the inauguration of Amma Mini Clinic in the district.

-Targeting his party's archrival DMK, the AIADMK Co- coordinator alleged that ''right from the leadership to the last person in the opposition party, they all want only one family to prosper,'' and said it was not the case with the AIADMK whose functionaries were keen on people's welfare. ''Unlike the DMK, the state government and the AIADMK (party) have concern for the people.
+Targeting his party's arch rival DMK, the AIADMK Co- coordinator alleged that ''right from the leadership to the last person in the opposition party, they all want only one family to prosper,'' and said it was not the case with the AIADMK, whose functionaries were keen on people's welfare. ''Unlike the DMK, the state government and AIADMK (party) have concern for the people.
 I am the only chief minister in the state to visit each and every district, meeting officials and people and solving their problems, besides reviewing the implementation of government welfare schemes,'' he said.

 However, the DMK was ''opportunistic,'' he said.
 In the AIADMK, those who work hard can come up and loyalty will be rewarded with high positions, he said.

 This dedication enabled the AIADMK to grow strong enough to defeat the DMK's attempts to dislodge the government and break the party, he said.
-On Stalin's repeated criticism on many issues, he claimed the DMK leader was 'intentionally' targeting the state government and even the officials who despite the coronavirus crisis, went to the nook and corners of Tamil Nadu to solve people's problems.
+On DMK President M K Stalin's repeated criticism on many issues, Palaniswami claimed he was 'intentionally' targeting the state government and even the officials, who, despite the coronavirus crisis, went to every nook and corner of Tamil Nadu to solve people's problems.

 - READ MORE ON: